andrastantos/brew/docs/cpu/isa_details.rst

 If - during the operation - an implementation-defined access violation exception occurs, the :code:`VSTART` register will be set to the first byte that was not completely stored.
 This behavior is required by all implementations, even those that ignore :code:`VSTART` during stores.

-For stores, when :code:`VEND` is larger than the size of the register, 0-s are stored passed the register size.

 .. _cbranch_type_handling: